mattmontgomery/bgg-stats/README.md

 Typescript.
 If you've stumbled upon it, you can access a "production" deploy of the application: https://agile-thicket-17026.herokuapp.com/

-It is important to note that there's no retry functionality currently.
-The API coming back from BoardGameGeek will return a 202 if your data isn't compiled, which isn't supported in the application.
-Also, it's currently hardcoded to my username, so that's ... well, it's not useful for you unless you build the application.
-So let's talk about that.
+It is important to note that there's only limited retry functionality currently.
+The API coming back from BoardGameGeek will return a 202 if your data isn't compiled, which will trigger up to five retries.
+If it takes too long for your collection to compile on the BGG side, you may have to refresh.

 ## Building the application